- What is cervical cancer?

 Solomon D, Davey D, Kurman R, et al; Bethesda 2001 Workshop.
 The 2001 Bethesda System: Terminology for reporting results of cervical cytology.
 JAMA.
 2002;287:2114−2119.

-Tokudome S, Suzuki S, Ichikawa H, et al. Condom use promotes regression of cervical intraepithelial neoplasia and clearance of human papillomavirus: a randomized clinical trial.
+Tokudome S, Suzuki S, Ichikawa H, et al. Condom use promotes regression of cervical intraepithelial neoplasia and clearance of human papillomavirus: A randomized clinical trial.
 Int J Cancer.
-2004 Oct 20;112(1):
+2004;112(1).